 The description of the monitoring methodology should include the steps of collecting and analysing data.
 This involves, for example, methods for (i) sampling of biotic (e.g. of LMOs and/or indicator species) and abiotic (e.g. water, soil) components of the receiving environment, (ii) gathering information (e.g. questionnaires, accessing data from existing networks), (iii) generating data (e.g. analytical methods), and (iv) data analysis (e.g. statistical methods, procedures, and statistical significance requirements).

-In describing appropriate methods, it should be considered that for agronomic and land-management issues, those most closely associated with the use of the LMO (e.g. farmer, land manager) may be the first to observe relevant changes.
+In describing appropriate methods, it should be considered that for agronomic and land-management issues, those with the greatest potential exposure to most closely associated with the use of the LMO (e.g. farmer, land manager) may be the first to observe relevant changes.
 Observations, descriptive studies, or questionnaires from those in the user-chain, may be included in the collection data for unanticipated effects as supplementary information, if appropriate.
 For ecological issues, or effects occurring outside of the intended area of introduction, specialized knowledge may be required that would not be available from LMO users.

 The establishment of relevant baselines is a key element for detecting changes and inferring whether there is a causal link to one or more LMOs.
 The baseline should be described in the monitoring methodology in order to provide an accurate representation of the environment prior to its exposure to the LMO(s).
-In practice, the baseline is a measurement of the relevant indicators prior to the introduction of the LMO(s) in the likely potential receiving environment.
-While the data needed to establish a baseline may be readily available from previous studies, it may also need to be generated before the introduction of the LMO, or in parallel, based on similar receiving environments that have not been exposed to the LMO(s).
+In practice, the baseline is a record of the parameters’ measurements measurement of the relevant indicators prior to the introduction of the LMO(s) in the likely potential receiving environment.
+While the data needed to establish a baseline may be readily available from previous studies, it may also need to be generated before the introduction of the LMO, or in parallel, based on suitably similar receiving environments that have not been exposed to the LMO(s).

 Points to consider regarding the monitoring methodology: